Leer en Español

 A white baking dish of lasagna.

-I entered the Lasagna Arena with my popular Make-Ahead Lasagna, a recipe I created because I was interested in bypassing the step where you boil lasagna noodles (and the way that oven-ready, pre-boiled lasagna noodles shredded on your fork grossed me out).
+I entered the Lasagna Arena with my popular Make-Ahead Lasagna, a recipe I created because I was interested in bypassing the step where you boil lasagna noodles (and the way that oven-ready, pre-boiled lasagna noodle/pasta sheets shredded on your fork grossed me out).

-The noodles go in dry and you let the whole thing sit for a few hours before baking (or overnight, making it a fun way to prep a meal ahead of time).
+In that homemade lasagna recipe, the noodles go in dry and you let the whole thing sit for a few hours before baking (or overnight, making it a fun way to prep a meal ahead of time).
 It works perfectly, tastes great, and people love it.
+It’s honestly my best lasagna recipe on the site, if only for the convenience factor.

-But for everyone else, here’s the recipe you’ve requested: Similar flavors and equally delicious, but you cook the noodles first.
-There is no added wait-time, so you can pop it in the oven as soon as you’re done building it.
+For everyone else who doesn’t have the luxury of additional time, here’s the easy lasagna recipe you’ve requested: The same delicious flavors, homemade sauce, and oodles of cheese, but you cook lasagna noodles first.
+There is no added wait time, so you can pop this homemade Lasagna in the oven as soon as you’re done building it.

 Labeled ingredients for lasagna.